Fitted-Model-Based Annotations :: Cheat Sheet

 cheat-sheet.RmdBasics

-ggpmisc is based on the grammar of graphics implemented in ggplot2, the idea that you can build every graph from the same components: a data set, a coordinate system, and geoms—visual marks that represent data points.
-If you are not already familiar with this grammar and ggplot2 you should visit the ggplot2 Cheat Sheet first, and afterwards come back to this Cheat Sheet.
+If you are not already familiar with the grammar of graphics and ggplot2 you should visit the ggplot2 Cheat Sheet first, and afterwards come back to this Cheat Sheet.

 Differently to ggplot2, no geometries with the new

-stats as default are provided.
-The plot layers described here are always
+stats as their default are provided.
+The plot layers described here are

 geom argument can be overridden.
 The default geoms